ericgor56/Elk-Stack-Project-1/README.md

  * Added my elk VM private ip to my [hosts](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Ansible/Ansible%20hosts%20file) file in ansible directory
    * Create a seperate [elk] group seperate from [webservers] group

 * Add this [elk config.yml](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Ansible/Elk%20VM%20Playbook.yml) file in your ansible playbooks directory.
-This playbook will also install docker.io, python3-pip, and docker.
+This playbook will also install docker.io and python3-pip.
 * Name the document what you want with the yml tag ex. elk.yml
 * Run the playbook while in the directory using the `ansible-playbook` command
 * Once the playbook has ran and you run into no filed tasks you can ssh into your elk container and run `sudo docker ps` or  `sudo container list -a` to see that the container is installed and running.